Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 I remember saving up and buying a set of ‘poster paints’ – about 20 small pots in a box.
 Before I had even used them my little sister got to them and, not one for washing brushes between colours, she got bits of wrong colour in all the different pots.
 I went ballistic!

-Do you have a favourite artist supply, a favourite method, or favourite location, where you like to create artwork?
+Do you have a favourite illustrator supply, a favourite method, or favourite location, where you like to create artwork?

 I am quite good at working anywhere, studio, train, other places.
 I always start any piece of artwork the same way – sketching out ideas in a sketchbook, developing the idea that way.

 If you could give a viewer clues to understanding your art, what would you say?

 I used to try to explain my work a lot but now I’m of the opinion that the art should speak for itself.